81120/home_for_leo/README.md

-We sue [ReasonReact](https://github.com/reasonml/reason-react) in this project.
+We use[ReasonReact](https://github.com/reasonml/reason-react) in this project.

 Run this project: